Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2021-01-01-preview/types.md

 * **properties**: [BackendProperties](#backendproperties): Properties specific to the Backend Type.
 * **protocol**: 'http' | 'soap' (Required): Backend communication protocol.
 * **proxy**: [BackendProxyContract](#backendproxycontract): Details of the Backend WebProxy Server to use in the Request to Backend.
 * **resourceId**: string: Management Uri of the Resource in External System.
-This url can be the Arm Resource Id of Logic Apps, Function Apps or Api Apps.
+This url can be the Arm Resource Id of Logic Apps, Function Apps or API Apps.
 * **title**: string: Backend Title.
 * **tls**: [BackendTlsProperties](#backendtlsproperties): Properties controlling TLS Certificate Validation.
 * **url**: string (Required): Runtime Url of the Backend.